Cincinnati Bengals complete 18-point comeback to reach Super Bowl LVI

 The 18-point comeback equals the record in either an AFC or NFC Championship game, set by the Indianapolis Colts in 2006.

-It is the first time since the 1988 season that the Bengals have reached the Super Bowl, where they will face either the San Francisco 49ers or the Los Angeles Rams.
+It is the first time since the 1988 season that the Bengals have reached the Super Bowl.

+They will face the Los Angeles Rams for the Vince Lombardi Trophy after the Rams rallied late to defeat the San Francisco 49ers 20-17.

+Following a tight opening half which saw San Francisco take a 10-7 advantage into half-time, the 49ers extended their lead to 10 points in the third quarter when quarterback Jimmy Garoppolo found George Kittle in the end zone.

 Register for free to continue reading